 With more than 2 million visitors each year, Multnomah Falls Recreation Area is one of Oregon’s top visitor attractions and one of the most-visited natural areas in the Pacific Northwest.
 Now this famously Instagrammable, 611-foot double cascade will take a bit more planning to access in the summertime.

-Between July 20, 2021, and Sept.
-19, 2021, all Multnomah Falls visitors must book an advance ticket to take in the sight of Oregon’s tallest waterfall as well as to explore the historic 1925 Multnomah Falls Lodge.
-Visitors who ride a shuttle to Multnomah Falls do not need to book an advance ticket — they just need to show their shuttle pass at the entrance instead.
-Those who arrive by bike also do not need to book an advance ticket to the falls.
+Watch for dates between mid-July and mid-September 2022, when all Multnomah Falls visitors for the second year in a row will be required to book an advance ticket to take in the sight of Oregon’s tallest waterfall.
+Visitors who ride a shuttle to Multnomah Falls will not need to book an advance ticket — they just need to show their shuttle pass at the entrance instead.
+Those who arrive by bike also will not need to book an advance ticket to the falls.

-Why launch the ticket system?
 Anyone who’s been to Multnomah Falls — or driven past Exit 31 on Interstate 84 — has likely witnessed an overcrowded parking lot and mass of backlogged traffic on the short left-turn off-ramp of the highway.
-The new system is designed for better accessibility and a more safe and enjoyable experience for all.
+The system is designed for better accessibility and a more safe and enjoyable experience for all.

 Here’s how the new system works: